mina-deploy/mina/README.md

 ### Step 3: Launch it

-Invoke the commands queued up in the `to :restart` block.
+Invoke the commands queued up in the `to :launch` block.
 These often commands to restart the webserver process.
 Once this in complete, you're done!

 ```